ModelOriented/RME/README.md

 pip install git+https://github.com/kobylkam/RME
 </pre>

-Usage
+Demo
 ---------------

-A machine learning model predicting the sentiment of the sentence (whether it is positive or negative) serves as an example of RME explanation.
+A machine learning model predicting the sentiment of the sentence (whether it is positive or negative) serves as an example of RME demo explanations.
 Full example can be found in notebooks folder.

 ### 1. Creating an explainer